vamshireddy09/dropbox-integration/README.md

 # About

-* This application allows you to upload and download files from your Droppbox App provided you have the access token of the App.
+* This application allows you to upload and download files from your Dropbox App provided you have the access token of the App.
 * The Rest enpoints exposed here can be accessed via PostMan.

 ## Requirements to access the application